Fall 2016 LoyolaFilm Series: The Fight Against the 1%

 A “music video” of the 1914 “Ludlow massacre” and Mother Jones’ role in these events brings to life a forgotten vista of brutalities that immigrant laborers have long faced.
 The use of hired mercenaries and public police forces to brutalize and suppress workers rights was a common condition of the period.

 Since revolutionary Cuban forces toppled the U.S.-backed Batista dictatorship in 1959, Fidel Castro has embodied the Cuban Revolution.
-This original documentary from the Cuban Film Archive uses rarely seen, archival footage and audio from the toppling of Batista in 1959 to 2004, to create a collage of pivotal moments in the life of Fidel.
-The film includes his redefinition of Cuba’s role facing scarcity in the 1990s after the overthrow of the Soviet Union.
+This original documentary from the Cuban Film Archive uses rarely seen, archival footage and audio from the toppling of Batista in 1959 to 2004, to create a collage of pivotal moments in the life Fidel and the revolution.
+The film includes his redefinition of Cuba’s role facing scarcity in the 1990s after the collapse of the Soviet Union.
 Hear Fidel addressing millions in Havana about the Cuban people’s struggles for land reforms and increased sugarcane production, and against the threat of U.S. imperialist intervention.

 Sunday December 11 Salt of the Earth 1954 94 min